Parallelized Robust Distributed Model Predictive Control in the Presence of Coupled State Constraints: Parallelized DMPC Algorithm

 \subsection{Distributed MPC Algorithm}

-The distributed MPC algorithm is initialized as detailed in Section~\ref{subsec:init}.
+The distributed MPC algorithm is initialized as detailed in Sec.~\ref{subsec:init}.
 Then, the distributed MPC algorithms as given in Algorithm~\ref{algo:DMPC} are executed in parallel by all subsystems $ i\in\calV $.
-Note that Algorithm~\ref{algo:reference states} can be replaced by any other algorithm that ensures the satisfaction of Assumption~\ref{ass:consistency constraint} for all $ k\geq0 $.
+Note that Algorithm~\ref{algo:reference states} can be replaced by any other algorithm that ensures the satisfaction of Ass.~\ref{ass:consistency constraint} for all $ k\geq0 $.

-\begin{remark}[Extension to Iterative DMPC Scheme] If Algorithm~\ref{algo:DMPC} is initialized with suboptimal initially feasible trajectories, then an iterative version of the proposed DMPC scheme can lead to an improved performance.
-Therefore, Algorithm~\ref{algo:DMPC} is modified as follows: After solving local optimization problem~\eqref{eq:opt criterion}-\eqref{eq:opt constraints}, a new reference trajectory $ x_{i}^{\text{ref}, +}[\kappa|k] $, $ \kappa=k,\dots,k+N-1 $, is computed as
+\begin{rem}[Iterative version] If Algorithm~\ref{algo:DMPC} is initialized with suboptimal initially feasible reference trajectories, then an iterative version of the proposed DMPC scheme can lead to an improved performance.
+Therefore, Algorithm~\ref{algo:DMPC} is modified as follows: After solving local optimization problem~\eqref{eq:opt criterion}-\eqref{eq:opt constraints}, a new reference trajectory $ x_{i}^{\text{ref}, +}[\kappa|k] $, $ \kappa\!=\!k,\dots,k\!+\!N\!-\!1 $, is computed as

 Then, the local optimization problems are repeatedly solved.
-Depending on the available computation time, this procedure can be repeated multiple times, before applying the last computed control input $ u_{i}^{\text{MPC}}[k] $ and proceeding to the next time step $ k+1 $.
-An example is presented in Section \ref{sec:simulation}. \end{remark}
+Depending on the available computation time, this procedure can be repeated multiple times, before applying the last computed control input $ u_{i}^{\text{MPC}}[k] $.
+An example is presented in Sec.~\ref{sec:simulation}. \end{rem}

+\begin{rem}[Dynamic couplings] The proposed approach is not directly generalizable to systems with dynamic couplings.
+The main challenges are twofold.
+Firstly, a parallelized non-iterative DMPC scheme presumably only yields approximate asymptotic convergence to a neighborhood of the desired states, which~\cite{Dunbar2007} alleges.
+Secondly, the heterogeneity in the subsystems' constraints hardens the update of the reference trajectories (to circumvent this, \cite{farina2012,farina2014} employ fixed reference trajectories).
+It is expected that further conditions that account for this heterogeneity in the case of systems with bounded dynamic couplings need to be invoked to ensure recursive feasability.
+This however is a non-trivial problem on its own and left for future research.
+For systems with bounded dynamic couplings, however, the proposed DMPC scheme can be extended (though conservatively) along the lines of \cite[Sec.~4.6]{Wiltz2023b}. \end{rem}